Rejuvenating Cross-Entropy Loss in Knowledge Distillation for Recommender Systems: More Experimental Results

 \subsection{Ablation Study}

 This section presents additional results of the ablation study.
 In Figure~\ref{fig:abl_app}, we give the results on all KD settings and all datasets.
 The results suggest similar trends to Figure~\ref{fig:abl}.
 Specifically, we find that all variants are inferior to the original \ourmethod, demonstrating the effectiveness of all key components.
 Moreover, \textbf{\ourmethod w/o S} usually performs worse than \textbf{\ourmethod w/o T}.
 We believe that the reason is that the top items given by the student can exactly satisfy Assumption~\ref{ass}, while the top items given by the teacher do not.
 On the other hand, the superiority of \textbf{\ourmethod w/ const} over \textbf{\ourmethod w/o T} demonstrates the necessity of involving top items from both the student and the teacher.
-Finally, the superiority of \ourmethod over \textbf{\ourmethod w/ const} and \textbf{\ourmethod w/o sep} validates the effectiveness of our adaptive weighting scheme and the necessity of splitting out the two subsets and treating them separately.
+The superiority of \ourmethod over \textbf{\ourmethod w/ const} and \textbf{\ourmethod w/o sep} validates the effectiveness of our adaptive weighting scheme and the necessity of splitting out the two subsets and treating them separately.
+Finally, our method performs even slightly above \textbf{full-CE} in most cases, due to a tighter bound on NDCG than full-item CE~\citep{xu2024fairly}.